Last updated on November 8, 2024

 Because of the Gulf Stream, the Irish island is washed by mild water even in winter.
 The sea acts like a hot water bottle and ensures that there is no frost on the Irish coast – really none!
 There can be night frost on the mountains inland, but it usually thaws out by mid-morning.
 Snow?
 A rare occurrence – take a quick photo, it doesn’t last long.

 I speak from experience.
-We live in Ireland (second home) and have been here on and off for several years, at all times of the year.
+We live in the southeast of Ireland (second home) and have been here on and off for several years, at all times of the year.
 Our daughter lives in a house by the sea and my wife and I live on the edge of the Wicklow Mountains, south of Dublin, about 35 minutes from the coast.
 Both houses have palm trees in the garden (because little or no frost), as do so many other houses on the island.
 I have often mowed the lawn in Ireland in January and February, because unlike in Germany, the grass grows all year round.

 There are 58 Links Courses around the island of Ireland.
 Links Courses are built into the dune foreshore on the coast.
 So the soil is sandy.
 In dry summers it can become quite hard, but when it rains a bit more in winter it becomes a bit softer and therefore much more pleasant!
 Mud is still not an issue, as the rain always runs off well in the sandy soil.